jacobhqh1997/BUC-SPG/README.md

 $ cd ./Training Scripts
 $ python train_CTP_Net.py   #  training scripts
 ```
-In Training Scripts, the train_TNSL_Net.py script is used to train the tissue-prior module.
+In Training Scripts, the train_TNSL_Net.py script is used to train the tumor-ecosystem-prior module.

 ```shell
 $ cd ./Training Scripts